What To Know When Taking a Pregnancy Yoga Class

 power yoga classes london

 Pregnancy yoga needs to be safe and beneficial for you and your baby.
-Here are some tips to remember when joining a pregnancy yoga class.
+Here are some things to keep in mind when joining a pregnancy yoga class.

 1 – Stay Hydrated

-Make sure to look out for your body temperature and avoid overheating.
-You may get hotter quicker so it’s a great idea to stay hydrated.
+Be sure to pay attention to your body temperature and avoid overheating.
+You may get hotter more quickly while pregnant, so it’s a great idea to stay hydrated.
 Listen to your body and take things at your own pace.

 2 – Maintain Your Breath

-Your heart rate may naturally increase during your yoga practice, but it should not be too rapid or uncomfortable.
-You should always maintain your breath and be able to talk.
-You may be straining yourself too much if you cannot breathe and talk.
+Your heart rate may naturally increase during your yoga practice, but it should not be too rapid or uncomfortable in any way.
+You should always be able to speak and maintain steady breathing while practicing.
+If you’re finding it difficult to breathe or speak, this could be a sign that you may be straining or pushing yourself too hard.

 3 – Don’t Overstretch

-During pregnancy, ligaments have less ability to stabilise the joints, making them more prone to injury.
-Bear in mind that although you may feel more flexible, the aim is to strengthen your body and this is best achieved by controlled movements.
+During pregnancy, ligaments have a slightly reduced ability to stabilise the joints, making them more prone to injury.
+Bear in mind that although you may feel more flexible, the aim is to strengthen your body and this is best achieved with controlled movements.

 4 – No Supine Postures after the First Trimester

-Prolonged poses that are done on the back are not advised after the first trimester or around 20 weeks of your pregnancy.
+Prolonged poses that are carried out lying down are not advised after the first trimester – or around week 20 of your pregnancy.
 This can compress the aorta and reduce oxygen flow.

 5 – Be Cautious with Standing Balances

 During pregnancy, your centre of body mass will drastically change, which affects your balance.
-When doing standing balances it helps to have extra support or practice next to a wall.
+When doing standing balances, it helps to have extra support or to practice next to a wall.

 6 – Avoid Deep Bends or Twists